Buildings & Facilities

 Constructed in 1852 as the main structure of what was then Beaufort College, this building is one of the oldest college buildings in the state.
 It was rededicated and restored in 2000, and houses senior administrative offices on the Historic Beaufort campus.

-Located in the heart of USCB’s Hilton Head Gateway campus is a 26,000-square-foot Campus Center.
+Located in the heart of USCB’s Bluffton campus is a 26,000-square-foot Campus Center.
 With a multipurpose room, student lounge, Shark's Cove Bookstore, and the Sand Bar—a full-service dining hall—it’s a great social hub for all students to come together.

 Center for the Arts